wl44-li/VB_DLM/README.md

 Variational Bayesian Inference for Dynamic Linear Model

 ## Setup and Installation
-You need to install Julia (1.9) and then Pluto to run the notebook.
+You need to install [Julia](https://julialang.org/) (1.9) and then [Pluto](https://plutojl.org/) to run the notebook.

-Alternatively, static html files are availble for general browsing using any internet browser,
+Alternatively, static html files are availble for general browsing using any internet browser.
 ## Usage
+On your command prompt or terminal:
 ```bash
 julia
                _